ql-bio/CPR_extraction/README.md

 ## Requirements

-- Python 3 (tested on 3.6.8)
+- Python 3 (tested on 3.6.10)

-- PyTorch (tested on 0.4.1)
+- PyTorch (tested on 1.3.1)

-- CUDA (tested on 9.0)
+- CUDA (tested on 10.1.243)

+- pytorch_pretrained_bert (tested on 0.6.1)

+- botocore (tested on 1.12.189)

+- tensorflow (tested on 1.15.0)

+- boto3 (tested on 1.9.162)

+- requests (tested on 2.22.0)

+- numpy (tested on 1.19.1)

-- tqdm
+- tqdm (tested on 4.42.1)

-- unzip, wget (for downloading only)

 ## Evaluation
-we have also conducted experiments on the ChemProt corpus and the DDIExtraction 2013 corpus
+we have conducted experiments on the ChemProt corpus and DDIExtraction 2013 corpus

 Testing on CPI extraction
 ```
 python3 eval_cpi.py
 ```

-Testing on DDI extraction
+Testing on DDI extraction.
+Before run it, please modify the configuration information under /utils/constant.py

 ```
 python3 eval_ddi.py
 ```